d12frosted/elpa-mirror/gnu/tmr-readme.txt

   placed in the `*tmr-tabulated-view*' buffer and looks like this:

   ┌────
-  │ Start      End        Finished?
-Description
+  │ Start      End        Remaining  Description
-  │ 09:22:43   09:32:43   ✔         Prepare tea
+  │ 10:11:49   10:11:54   ✔
-  │ 09:17:14   09:37:14              Boil water
-  │ 09:07:03   09:57:03              Bake bread
+  │ 10:11:36   10:31:36   19m 35s
+  │ 10:11:32   10:26:32   14m 31s    Yet another test
+  │ 10:11:16   10:21:16   9m 14s     Testing how it works
   └────

-  If a timer has elapsed, it has a check mark associated with it, otherwise the `Finished?' column is empty.
+  If a timer has elapsed, it has a check mark associated with it, otherwise the `Remaining' column shows the time left.
 A `Description' is shown only if it is provided while setting the timer, otherwise the field is left blank.

+  Inside this grid view, all TMR commands that operate on timer objects automatically target the one at point.
+Whereas the global behaviour is to use minibuffer completion to pick a timer to operate on.

   The `tmr-tabulated-view' command relies on Emacs’ `tabulated-list-mode'.
 From the `*tmr-tabulated-view*' buffer, invoke